JamesEnglish1028/JamesEnglish1028-My-Ebook-Reader/README.md

 ## Release

 This README was updated as part of the v1.0.0 release tagging in this repository.
 See the Git tags for release history.

+## OPDS2 Feed Parsing

+If an OPDS2 feed is missing required metadata or publications, the parser will log a warning but will not throw an error.
+The UI will remain optional and will not crash or break.
+This allows the app to gracefully handle incomplete or minimal feeds.